Atlanta Dog Bite Attorney: Injury Case Specialists

-The Millar Law Firm specializes in dog bite and attack cases and can investigate your claim at no charge.
-We have helped many children, adults and seniors recover large verdicts and settlements for medical bills, puncture and tear wounds, nerve damage, pain and suffering and physical and emotional scars.
+Our Atlanta, Georgia lawyers specialize in dog bite and attack settlements and lawsuits.
+Homeowners, business owner and renters insurance covers most dog bite claims and lawsuits.
+We will investigate the facts of your case and discover if there is insurance coverage.
+Above all, there is no charge for our investigation or services unless we recover money for you.
+Our attorneys have helped many children, adults and seniors near you recover large verdicts and settlements for medical bills, puncture and tear wounds, nerve damage, pain and suffering and physical and emotional scars.

 - When is a dog’s owner responsible to pay my medical bills?

-- Is my bite or attack claim paid by the owner’s (home-owner’s) insurance?
+- Is my bite or attack claim paid by the owner’s (home-owner’s) liability insurance?

 - What should I do if the dog-owner denies he or she has insurance?
 (Don’t take their word for it!)